 - lady beetles, Chilocorus spp.

-- Rhizobius-Soft scale predator.
+- Rhizobius-A soft scale predator.

 Mealybug and scale pests are best controlled at the "crawler" stage: the immature, active stage when the insects are most sensitive to insecticides.
-Spray applications should be timed to coincide with emergence of the vulnerable crawlers.
-Ants, fond of honeydew, will fight-off scale natural enemies to protect the source.
+Spray applications should be timed to coincide with the emergence of vulnerable crawlers.
+Ants, fond of honeydew, will fight off scale natural enemies to protect the source.

 - abamectin (Aracinate) at 5 mL per 2 inches of cumulative trunk diameter at 4.5 ft above ground level.